Do you know how to stay safe when climbing the mast? How about protecting someone working on the deck at the same time?

 - If we have to test a masthead instrument, it’s far easier to explain what to check and any problems seen.

-Bottom line is that much of cruising entails dangers, which can be mitigated by taking reasonable precautions.
+Much of cruising entails dangers, which can be mitigated by taking reasonable precautions.
 On one hand, we don’t want to be paralyzed by fear but on the other, we want to stay safe.
 Taking a few extra minutes makes many jobs much, much safer.

 Carolyn Shearlock has lived aboard full-time for 17 years, splitting her time between a Tayana 37 monohull and a Gemini 105 catamaran.
 She’s cruised over 14,000 miles, from Pacific Mexico and Central America to Florida and the Bahamas, gaining firsthand experience with the joys and challenges of life on the water.